miguoer/blog/docs/web-front/framework/framework-react02.md

   forceFrameRate = function(fps) {
     if (fps < 0 || fps > 125) {
-      // Using console['error'] to evade Babel and ESLint console['error'](
+      // Using console['error'] to evade Babel and ESLint console["error"](
-        'forceFrameRate takes a positive int between 0 and 125, ' +
+        "forceFrameRate takes a positive int between 0 and 125, " +
-          'forcing frame rates higher than 125 fps is not supported', );
+          "forcing frame rates higher than 125 fps is not supported" );
       return;
     }